viperproject/prusti-dev/docs/user-guide/src/tour/pledges.md

 ## Writing a test for our specification

-Lets write a test to see if our specification works:
+Let's write a test to see if our specification works:
 - Create a list with two elements: [16, 8]
 - Get a mutable reference to the first element (16)
 - Change the first element to 5